avanwouwe/citadel-browser-agent/docs/config/extension-trust.md

 Users can see the status of their extensions on the [Extension Dashboard](/dashboard/extension-dashboard).

+# sideloaded extensions
+By default Citadel does not allow sideloaded extensions.
+It is possible to add sideloaded extensions to the whitelist, or to request exceptions for them.
+However, Citadel does not perform risk-based analysis on the sideloaded extensions, in the way that it does for regular store-based extensions.

+# policy configuration
+The following aspects can be used to specify your browser extension policy.

 ## blacklist
 Using the `extensions.blacklist` you can specify extensions that are blacklisted, by listing their extension id.
 Users will not be able to install these extensions, or even request an exception.

 ## policy reject
 You can reject extensions based on the following criteria:
-* `extensions.allowSideloading` : do not allow if they are side-loaded
+* `extensions.allowSideloading` : do not allow if they are sideloaded
 * `extensions.verified.required` : do not allow if they or their publisher are not verified (have a badge in the store)
 * `extensions.installations.required` : do not allow extensions if they have less than N installations
 * `extensions.blacklist.id` : do not allow extensions based on their extension id